-She had some not-so-flattering stories to tell about Sonja, who is in the picture above; she didn’t tell them to me, so I have to disappoint you fellow scandal hounds.
+She had some not-so-flattering stories to tell about Sonja, but she didn’t tell them to me, so I have to disappoint you fellow scandal hounds.
 I will not be revealing ancient celebrity gossip.

 Regardless of my mother’s academic peccadilloes, and my grandfather’s romantic ones, my mom was hired as a figure skater right out of high school.
 She had gone to Dallas with the ice show, and had been written up as ‘Hot on Cold’ Diana Stinson, the best solo of the evening, with feet of lightning.

-She was lounging at the skaters layover hotel pool one afternoon, when a young man approached her.
-His pick up line, ‘Did you go to Dallas High?’, had hair all over it even then, but something about the young man captured the ‘shapely’ blonde’s attention, because they were married not long after.
+She was lounging at the skaters’ layover hotel pool one afternoon when a young man approached her.
+His pick up line, “Didn’t you go to Dallas High?”, had hair all over it even then, but something about the young man captured the shapely blonde’s attention, because they were married not long after.

 I asked her once if she regretted getting married young, and if so, when she realized it.
-She told me ‘after about a week’.
+She told me she did after about a week.
 Good thing she stuck it out, or I wouldn’t be here.
 I’m the third child.